sawadhwa/Project3/README.md

-Visualization - Aanchal (1st visualization) and Giovonna (2nd and 3rd visualizations)
+Visualization - Aanchal (1st and 2nd visualizations) and Giovonna (2nd and 3rd visualizations)